Post-Baccalaureate Pre-Med Program

 The first step to become a physician is going to medical school.
 Medical schools have limited class sizes available each year which makes admission very competitive.
 Admission committees are seeking competitive applicants who have completed their pre-med requirements; are academically strong; have scored well on the MCAT; have had clinical exposure (shadowing); are well rounded; have a sincere compassion for others through community service involvement; make a great impression during their interview; have solid letters of recommendation and have a genuine interest in medicine.
 There is a lot involved in preparing for and applying to medical school.
 Many students get discouraged or lost in the shuffle without the professional guidance to help them navigate through the preparation process.

 The University of Louisville School of Medicine and the College of Arts and Sciences established this program for career changers interested in going to medical school.
-This program is designed specifically for college graduates and career changers who want to go to medical school but haven't fulfilled the pre-med requirements for medical school admission.
+This program is designed specifically for career changer with a bachelor's or advance degree who want to go to medical school but haven't fulfilled the pre-med requirements for medical school admission.
 Our program serves as a navigation system for its students.
 Please note: This is not an academic enhancing program.
 If your GPA is below our required minimum, you may want to seek a record enhancing program or another program with a more lenient criteria.
 Please refer to http://services.aamc.org/postbac/ for a listing of those programs.